Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before wrestling with a bug for hours,  **Google it first.** (Seriously.
-Even seasoned pros do this.
-We're not magicians, we're just better at finding the magic spells—err, solutions—online.)
-You'll save time, hair, and probably your sanity.
+- **"Comment your code like you're explaining it to a grumpy, caffeine-deprived goblin who's about to unleash its fiery wrath if it doesn't understand.
+Clarity saves sanity (and maybe your job)."**

 ---

-### 📅 Last Updated: 2024-12-26 01:15
+### 📅 Last Updated: 2024-12-26 08:20

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!